 Each minor requires eighteen 18 hours of credits with a minimum grade of a “C” earned in each course.
 A minor can enrich a major, and may give you the edge you need in getting into graduate school or finding a job after graduation.

 Want to understand criminal behavior and the justice system?
 A minor in Criminal Justice offers a variety of interesting course options, including.
-Your schedule might include the following: Issues in Justice; American Court System; Criminology; Juvenile Justice; Criminal Law; Forensic Science; Correctional Systems; Probation and Parole; and Community Policing.
+Your schedule might include the following: Introduction to Criminal Justice, Judicial Administration; Criminology; Juvenile Justice or Juvenile Delinquency; Criminal Law; and two courses from criminal justice electives.

 A minor in Political Science means you'll learn the ins and outs of government and political issues while focusing on another area of study.
 Your coursework might include the following: Introduction to Political Science; American Government; International Relations; and Comparative Politics.